St. Martin Catholic Secondary School: History

-Since 1968, St. Martin Secondary School has stood on Rosemary Drive.
+Since 1968, St. Martin Catholic Secondary School has stood on Rosemary Drive.
 Every year, students were told that St. Martin's were on the top of the list for renovation.
 In 2000, the time came and plans for the new building were drawn up.
 In the school year 2000–2001, students studied at the SMSS Streetsville Campus waiting for the building to be reconstructed.
 In September 2001, the new St. Martin's building was finished.

-St. Martin Secondary School is the oldest high school in the Dufferin-Peel Catholic District School Board; it celebrated its 50th anniversary during the school year of 2018–2019.
+It is the oldest high school in the Dufferin-Peel Catholic District School Board; it celebrated its 50th anniversary during the school year of 2018–2019.